 With no clear or amicable way forward, Theresa May announced that she would resign on 7 June 2019 in light of what many called a failure to deliver Brexit.
 She promised to remain on as a caretaker prime minister until the result of the leadership contest was announced on 23 July 2019.

-Following the vote, Theresa May went to Buckingham Palace to formally tender her resignation to the Queen and set the stage for her predecessor to take over.
+Following the vote, Theresa May went to Buckingham Palace to formally tender her resignation to the Queen and set the stage for her successor to take over.

 Boris Johnson becomes prime minister – July 2019